If you eat primarily plant-based, you probably have been asked, “How do you get energy with no meat?”

-Hey, some of the world’s largest and strongest animals like elephants and hippos feed on only plants and fruits.
+Some of the world’s largest and strongest animals like elephants and hippos feed on only plants and fruits.
 Ever wonder how these animals would have the strength if plant foods really don’t give us (we are also animals) energy?

 There is a misconception that only meat can give you strength.
 But plant protein can actually give you strength (a.k.a. protein) with the added phytonutrients, fiber, vitamins, and minerals that meat does NOT offer.
-This is particularly important because plants’ phytonutrients have numerous benefits such as fighting inflammation and cancer, reversing aging, and healing our bodies from diseases.
+This is particularly important because plants’ phytonutrients have numerous benefits such as fighting inflammation and cancer, reversing aging and healing our bodies from diseases.
 This is why plants can give you protein and strength, without aging you.
-Here are the top 5 reasons why plant protein gives you strength, without aging you:
+Here are the top five reasons why plant protein gives you strength, without aging you:

 1. Food is a Packaged Deal

-According to Walter Willet, the Chair of Harvard’s nutrition department, food is a packaged deal and one of his top 3 recommendations is that we should emphasize on plant sources of protein rather than animal sources.
+According to Walter Willet, the Chair of Harvard’s nutrition department, food is a packaged deal and one of his top three recommendations is that we should emphasize on plant sources of protein rather than animal sources.

 Protein is not consumed in isolation; it is usually packaged with fats, carbohydrates, sodium, etc. that may influence long-term health.